21 Things to Do in Roatan, Honduras (From a Local)

 Pigeon Cay is a tiny, pristine sandbar surrounded by crystal-clear turquoise water and home to the friendliest nurse sharks you’ll ever meet.
 The second we jumped in with our snorkels and fins, we were greeted by six curious sharks gliding through the shallows.
 Just look at those cuties below!

-After an incredible snorkeling session, we headed to a local spot for a delicious seafood lunch (think fresh lobster tails, rice and beans, and fried plantains).
+After an incredible snorkeling session, we headed to a local spot for a delicious seafood lunch (fresh lobster tails, rice and beans, and fried plantains).
 On the way back, we stopped at a shipwreck for another round of snorkeling—where I spotted a couple cute little squids.

 The boat crew was fantastic, offering fresh fruit, beers, and soft drinks along the way.
 If the weather holds up (unfortunately ours didn’t), this is hands-down one of the best excursions in Roatan!
 I highly recommend reaching out to Tranquilseas Eco-Lodge to coordinate your Pigeon Cay day trip.